sarahramadan/ayah-detection/README.md

 You also need to copy any changed files from the First Run to the original run (the whole SVGs) and repeat all the steps to upload a modified archive.

+## License

+MIT

+## Acknowledgements

+This is based on [Quran Utilities](https://github.com/quran/ayah-detection) from quran organizatoin.